 Signs of Infection Can Be Vague

 How can you tell if your dog has leptospirosis?
 It’s not easy.
 Most dogs show no signs at all, some may have mild signs and recover, while others can develop severe, life-threatening signs.

 These signs can range from fever, shivering, muscle soreness, vomiting, diarrhea and loss of appetite to increased thirst and urination, yellowing of the gums, eyes and skin and difficulty breathing.
 Infection can also lead to bleeding disorders, resulting in blood in the vomit or stool, nosebleeds and purplish spots on the skin and gums.

-Even if your dog isn’t showing signs, he can still shed the bacteria in his urine and make others sick.
+Even if your dog isn’t showing signs, it can still shed the bacteria in its urine and make others sick.